 Strike it Lucky

-as Michael Barrymore's Strike it Rich Fremantle in association with LWT for ITV, 12 December 1996 to 31 December 1998 (48 episodes in 3 series)
+as Michael Barrymore's Strike it Rich LWT co-production with Fremantle (UK) Productions for ITV, 12 December 1996 to 31 December 1998 (48 episodes in 3 series)

 Michael Barrymore hosted in his own inimitable style.
 Three teams of couples attempted to beat each other and the Hot Spots by answering questions correctly.